noahehall/theBookOfNoah/_aws.md

   1. when should you use SNS/SQS ?
     - SNS: when you need to push messages
     - SQS: when you need to pull messages
+  2. what is the difference between SNS and SQS
+    - both messaging services in AWS
+    - SNS - push
+    - SQS = polls
+  3. what is SQS pricing ?
+    - based on delivery mechanism + total requests
+    - .50 per 1 mill SNS requests
+    - .06 per 100k notification deliveries over http
+    - .75 per 100 notification deliveries over SMS
+    - 2.00 per 100 notification deliveries over email
+  4. what data format is SNS?
+    - JSON
+  5. can you add any email as a subscriber to a topic?
+    - Yes! but they must confirm they want to receive the email
+  6. how long do subscriptions last without confirmation ?
+    - recipients have 3 days to subscribe
+  7. what type of protocols can be used with Topic Subscriptions?
+    + http, https, email, email + json, SQS, SMS text message, application
+  8. when do you use SNS?
+    - whenever you need PUSH messaging
+    - if you ever see 'push', pick SNS
+  9. can you customize each message based on the protocol?
+    - Yes!

+# shared responsibility models
+  1. what is shared responsibility models?
+    - based on the type of service, who is responsible for which part of the infrastructure layer
+  2. what are the shared responsibility models?
+    - in order from greatest to least responsibility from the customer perspective
+      + infrastructure services: e.g. EC2
+      + container services: e.g. RDS
+      + abstracted services: e.g. S3
+  3. what are all the layers (from top to bottom) in the shared responsibility models:
+    - customer data
+    - client side data encryption, dta integrity authentication
+    - server side encryption
+    - network traffic protection
+    - platform and application management
+    - operating system, network, and firewall configuration
+    - configuration services: compute, storage, databases, Networking
+    - aws global infrastructure: regions, availability zones, edge locations
+  4. what is amazon responsible for in each of the 3 models?
+    - infrastructure service:
+    - container service: operating system and application level
+    - abstracted service: everything except the client side encryption and customer data